danielromero95/TFM_FIT_CONTROL/README_DEV.md

 Run the synthetic unit tests with `pytest -q` to confirm that refactors keep the expected qualitative behaviour across squat, deadlift, bench, and unknown scenarios.

+When adding new derived metrics or summary statistics, use the helpers in `exercise_detection.stats` (for example `safe_nanmedian` and `safe_nanstd`).
+They guard against all-NaN inputs so the pipeline remains free of NumPy `RuntimeWarning`s while preserving existing behaviour.